Anonymous-MDPySPN/MDPySPN/README.md

 ## Modeling

-Formally, the class of SPNs that can be modeled using *PySPN* is defined as:
+Formally, the class of SPNs that can be modeled using *MDPySPN* is defined as:

 $$SPN = (P, T, A, G, m_0)$$